-Science and Technology in Society (M.S.)
+Science and Technology Studies (M.S.)

 Virginia Tech Blacksburg Campus, National Capital Region Campus

 M.S. in Science and Technology explores the relationship between science, technology, and society using a variety of disciplinary and interdisciplinary approaches.
 Research in STS analyzes how society affects the development and implementation of scientific, technological, and medical knowledges and practices and how these pursuits affect society.
 The research and scholarly interests of STS faculty cross a wide range of disciplinary boundaries: some rely on fieldwork, others are immersed in historical or governmental archival research, while others develop social and conceptual analyses to answer theoretical or ethical questions.

 The STS department has a limited number of graduate assistantships and fellowships available for students applying for full time study on the Blacksburg campus.
 Entering students can apply for such funding as part of their admissions application.
 No separate application required.